averdet/tb3-pokedex-project/README.md

 In our case, the `PokemonControllerInterface` is very simple and only requires the implementation of one method *Pokemon getPokemon(int id)*.
 Therefore, the implementation of this interface isn't too binding.

 We will try to describe an example in which the Interface Segregation principle may be useful.\
 Let's say we need to rewrite the implementation of the sql communication classes in order to communicate with an exotic type of database.
-We could create a general interface called `ExoticDatabaseController` requiring to implement every method to fully communicate with the database (read, write, create table, delete, set primary keys...)
+We could create a general interface called `ExoticDatabaseController` requiring us to implement every method to fully communicate with the database (read, write, create table, delete, set primary keys...)

 However, if this database represents a filled Pokemon database, the Pokedex doesn't need to write, neither delete or create new tables.
-We don't need to implement theses methods to make the Pokedex work.
+We don't need to implement these methods to make the Pokedex work.
 Following the *Interface Segregation* principle, we should create several interfaces to split the different possible usages of the database.
 For instance, create interfaces such as `ExoticDatabaseReader`, `ExoticDatabaseWriter`...